WeFoster/one-click-demo-import/readme.txt

 = How to change the location, title and other parameters of the plugin page? =

-As a theme author you do not like the location of the "Import Demo Data" plugin page in *Appearance -> Import Demo Data*?
+As a theme author, you do not like the location of the "Import Demo Data" plugin page in *Appearance -> Import Demo Data*?
 You can change that with the filter below.
 Apart from the location, you can also change the title or the page/menu and some other parameters as well.

 `
 function ocdi_plugin_page_setup( $default_settings ) {